 Barefoot and minimalist hiking shoes

 Barefoot shoes usually come with thin, flexible, and grippy sole, neutral heel, and a spacious toe box.
 They offer scant cushioning and most people find that barefoot shoes aren’t suitable for rugged terrain.
 In short, they try to mimic what it is like to be barefoot.
 Though minimalist shoes are something in-between sneakers and barefoot shoes, they are closer to the barefoot design.
 They are lightweight, thin, flexible, and offer no arch support.
 Minimalist shoes offer minimal cushioning in the midsoles and the heel as sometimes (in the case of the “zero-drop” shoes) your heel and forefoot are at the same level.
-Barefoot and minimalist shoes have been relatively popular since 2009 after the publication of the book Born to Run.
-However, we can say that it was more of a fad as such models are much less popular now.
-There are still many people who prefer wearing minimalist and barefoot shoes because of the advantages they might have over other hiking shoes.
+Barefoot and minimalist shoes have been relatively popular since 2009 after the publication of the book Born to Run (you can check it out on Amazon).
+They’re much less popular now but there are still people who prefer wearing minimalist and barefoot shoes because of the advantages they might have over other hiking shoes.

 Advantages of barefoot and minimalist shoes